nus-cs2103/hubatch/README.md

 ### Getting the team ID for `mass-add`

-We need to use the API to get the integer team ID for `mass-add` using `-t` option.
+You need to call the API to get the integer team ID for `mass-add` using `-t` option.

 Use the following command on a `bash` shell to get the integer ID:
 `curl -H "Authorization: token <put your token here>" https://api.github.com/orgs/<org-name-here>/teams`

-This returns a JSON string from which we can retrieve the team ID.
+This returns a JSON string from which you can retrieve the team ID.

 ## Legal Notice